Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 ### Future Work

+If I had more time on this project I like to implement a web cookie based system, that would limit the voter to 1 vote per question.
+This would be a huge improvement to the system as it would prevent students from voting multiple times on the same question.

+Not only this I would make a client where the teacher can login and set the questions, with each question getting its own unique URL and QR code.
+This would allow the teacher to set the questions before the class and add each of the questions to different slides within the powerpoint presentation.

+From a buisness perspective I would like to add customization options for the teacher, styling changes.
+The ability to add more than 3 options to vote on.
+All of these are features that would be contained within a premium version of the application.

 ## Conclusion

-I think even though this project didn't reach all of its goals, I still believe it was a huge success, as its main aim was to aid in learning, and throughout this project I have learnt many new skills
+I think even though this project didn't reach all of its goals, I still believe it was a huge success, as its main aim was to aid in learning, and throughout this project I have learnt many new skills and it has helped me to better evaluate a task and its complexity before starting it.

 ## References